Appalachian Mountain Club

 Appalachian Mountain Club (AMC) is the oldest outdoor group in the United States.
 Created in 1876 to explore and preserve the White Mountains in New Hampshire, it has expanded throughout the northeastern U.S., with 12 chapters stretching from Maine to Washington, D.C.
-The AMC's 275,000 members, advocates, and supporters (as of 2023) mix outdoor recreation, particularly hiking and backpacking, with environmental activism.
+The AMC's 90,000 members, its advocates, and supporters (as of 2023) mix outdoor recreation, particularly hiking and backpacking, with environmental activism.
 Additional activities include cross-country skiing, whitewater and flatwater canoeing and kayaking, sea kayaking, sailing, rock climbing and bicycle riding.
 The Club has about 2,700 volunteers, who lead roughly 7,000 trips and activities per year.
 The organization publishes a number of books, guides, and trail maps.

 History

 Appalachian Mountain Club was organized in 1876, incorporated in 1878, and authorized by legislative act of 1894 to hold mountain and forest lands as historic sites.
 The club was formed by the efforts of Massachusetts Institute of Technology Professor Edward Charles Pickering and Samuel Hubbard Scudder, who invited fellow Boston academics and vacationers to form a group interested in mountain exploration.
 The club aims to preserve the beauty of mountain forests, waters, historic sites and resorts; to render them attractive to visitors and excursionists; to publish accurate maps thereof; and to collect scientific data concerning the mountains.
 The group helped map the White Mountains and in 1888 built the first of eight High Huts in the range, modeled on Alpine shelters.

+Though it's the oldest mountain club in America, the AMC was preceded by the Rocky Mountain Club (1875), White Mountain Club (1873), the Alpine Club of Williamstown (1863), and The Exploring Circle (1850).
+Each of these were short-lived organizations.

 In 2003, Appalachian Mountain Club purchased 37000 acres of land east of Moosehead Lake and southwest of Baxter State Park, along the 100-Mile Wilderness portion of the Appalachian Trail, as part of their Maine Woods Initiative.
 It has converted the Katahdin Iron Works portion of the purchase to a nature preserve, logged a portion, and runs a sporting camp called Little Lyford Pond camps about two miles (3 km) off the trail.
 The Club purchased an adjacent 4300 acres, including Baker Mountain, in 2015, and is considering purchasing more sporting camps in the vicinity.

 In 2011, the Appalachian Mountain Club opened the newly built Gorman Chairback Lodge.

 In September 2016, the Appalachian Mountain Club sold their Joy Street headquarters to a group of real estate investors for $15 million, who planned to turn the 22,000 square feet of office space on Beacon Hill into residential units.
 In December 2016, The Appalachian Mountain Club purchased Roughan Hall in the Charlestown neighborhood of Boston, and moved their headquarters there in September 2017.

 In 2022, the AMC purchased another 27000 acres adjacent to their previous holdings near the 100 Mile Wilderness, bringing the total to over 100000 acres of contiguous land.